chinamike65/hugo-tuolesi/content/book5/book5en.md

 When you leave the time, you can see the true face of the mundane truth, just like the person in the mirror, all have no self-nature, but they exist.
 Therefore, the mundane truth is also a kind of real law.

+#### {{ #pg83 }}

-5. Seven Bodhi Points
+5. Seven Factors of Awakening

-Seeing that the Bodhisattva in the Taoist position mainly cultivates the seven points of enlightenment, some of which are translated as the seven points of enlightenment or the seven factors of enlightenment.
+A Bodhisattva on the Path of Seeing mainly practices the Seven Factors of Awakening, sometimes translated as the seven points of enlightenment.

-The seven Bodhi points are: Mindfulness Bodhi, Dharma Bodhi, Diligence Bodhi, Joy Bodhi, Light Peace Bodhi, Concentration Bodhi, and Emotional Bodhi.
+The Seven Factors of Awakening are: Mindfulness, Investigation, Energy, Joy, Tranquility, Concentration, and Equanimity Bodhi.

 Mindfulness of bodhichitta is the root of enlightenment that can fix other bodhisattva as immovable in the object.

-Reciting Bodhi points can counteract the drowsy enlightenment factor.
-When the mind is sinking, it can float, and when the mind is dizzy, it can be awake.
+Joy or rapture, investigation, and energy are to be developed when experiencing sloth and torpor.
+Relaxation, concentration, and equanimity are to be developed when experiencing restlessness or worry.
+Mindfulness should be constantly present to remain aware of physical change as well as mental change.

-Dharma Bodhi begins with seeing the Dharma, thoroughly understands emptiness, and can obtain more thorough wisdom, and wisdom can break obstacles.
+Investigation (investigation-of-states) - begins with seeing the Dharma, thoroughly understands emptiness, and can obtain more thorough wisdom, and wisdom can break obstacles.

-Diligent Bodhi Point The energy of this Bodhi Point can continuously increase the Bodhisattva's status as a bodhisattva.
+Energy - The energy of this Bodhi Point can continuously increase the Bodhisattva's status as a bodhisattva.

 Most of us see that it takes a long time to become a Buddha, and we need to accumulate a lot of good fortune.
 If we feel that we cannot do it, we will become lazy.